silexlabs/Silex/CONTRIBUTING.md

 To contribute code (features, bug fixes, design changes etc.) to the Silex code base, you'll need to complete a few steps to get a local working copy of our repository.
 Below are the steps you'll need to fork, clone, branch, and create a pull request.

 Please be sure to conform to the coding standards used throughout our project and bear in mind that, by contributing to this project, you agree to our [Code of Conduct](https://github.com/silexlabs/Silex/wiki/Silex-Code-of-Conduct).

+## Code base overview

+The Silex API is primarily divided into two parts: the client-side and the server-side.

+### Client-side

+The client-side is primarily handled by the files in the `src/ts/client` directory.
+The main entry point is defined in `index.ts`, which initializes the Silex application.
+The `config.ts` file contains the `SilexConfig` class that holds the configuration for the client-side application, including the GrapesJS editor configuration and the client config URL.
+The `grapesjs` directory contains the GrapesJS editor configuration and plugins.
+The `utils.ts` file contains utility functions.

+### Server-side

+The server-side is primarily handled by the files in the `src/ts/server` directory.
+The main entry point is defined in `index.ts`, which initializes the server-side application.
+The `config.ts` file contains the `ServerConfig` class that holds the configuration for the server-side application.
+The `express.ts` file sets up the Express.js application and starts the server.
+The `cli.ts` file handles the command-line interface for the server, parsing command-line arguments and setting environment variables accordingly.
+The `events.ts` file defines events for the startup process.

+## Code contribution process

 ### Steps